 Where might you use CRO?
 Here’s a simple example…

-Imagine you have a website selling jeans but you’re selling enough.
+Imagine you have a website selling jeans but you’re not selling enough.
 So the website isn’t CONVERTING website visits into sales.
 Let’s say that the conversion RATE is less than 1%.
-Now, for your business to be profitable, it really needs to be OPTIMIZED so it increases to 2%.
+Now, for your business to be profitable, it really needs to be OPTIMnIZED so it increases to 2%.

 So that’s kind of CRO right there.
 So here we are looking for a 100% improvement in conversions but from a very low starting point!

 If we wanted to improve the conversion to 2%, we’d use CRO to look at the main website pages.
 We would create different versions to test against the ones on the current website.

 In most e-commerce websites and campaigns, we might have what is called a Landing Page.

 Think of this as a bespoke selling page that users land on directly from digital marketing activity like a Google Pay-Per-Click ad (PPC) or an outbound email you sent out.

 By taking users directly to a Landing Page (skipping the home page) helps to shorten the users journey and ensures they get the right info in one page.
 It also squares the circle from what they originally saw in the first click (PPC ad or email) to what they then saw in their second click.

 Back to our example… conversion rate is poor as only 1% of users are actually buying.
 Typically, we’d solve this problem by creating a little ‘battle of the pages’ on your own website…

 So in this jeans example, we could use CRO to: